Keem2/sunnyside-project/README.md

 # sunnyside-project
-Landing page built using HTML, CSS and JavaScript
+Landing page built using HTML, SCSS and JavaScript